vensko/pint/README.md

 - Downloads, unpacks and removes applications.
 - Checks for updates and downloads them if available.
 - Extracts downloads links from websites using [Xidel](http://www.videlibri.de/xidel.html).
-- Supports RSS and PAD files as link sources, has built-in routines to download from FileHippo, PortableApps.com and FossHub.
+- Supports RSS and PAD files as link sources, has built-in routines to download from FileHippo and PortableApps.com.
 - Unpacks various types of archives and installers, and upgrades apps, keeping configuration files intact.
 - Apps can be installed into arbitrary subdirectories under *apps*.
 This allows to keep yaP and PortableApps.com packages up to date.
 - Automatically detects console applications and creates shim files for them in the *shims* directory.
-(Read the *Shims* chapter on how to enable automatic shim generation.)
 - Can remember, if a 32-bit or a 64-bit application was installed.
 - Can handle multiple installations of the same application.
 - Detects app versions.
 - Forms a report with installed applications.
 - Can temporarily suppress updates for selected apps.
 - Can update itself.
-- Provides a way to subscribe to multiple remote databases, even choose not to use the default one.
+- Can use multiple local and remote databases, even choose not to use default ones.
-- Is able to search across all subscribed databases.
-- Allows to keep a custom user database in a separate file (by default, packages.user.ini).
 - Allows to override paths and settings via environment variables.

 # What Pint is not